Board chief reassures staff after Deutsche Bank CEO switch

 "He brings an external perspective but is deeply familiar with Deutsche Bank; he has experience in our industry but is unassociated with legacy matters," Achleitner wrote.Achleitner moved to head off criticism by praising their decision to step down early as an impressive demonstration of putting the company's interests ahead of their own.

-"Any criticism leveled at their leadership cannot be allowed to overshadow their substantial, decades-long contributions to our bank," he said.
+"Any criticism levelled at their leadership cannot be allowed to overshadow their substantial, decades-long contributions to our bank," he said.

 (Reporting by Alex Smith, writing by Thomas Atkins; editing by Anna Willard)